National Aviation Academy of the Philippines

-The National Aviation Academy of the Philippines (NAAP) is a state college in the Philippines specializing in aeronautics and aviation.
+The National Aviation Academy of the Philippines (Pambansang Akademiyang Abyasyon ng Pilipinas / Academia Aviación Nacional de Filipinas), also referred to by its acronym NAAP, formerly known as Philippine State College of Aeronautics (PhilSCA), is a state college in the Philippines specializing in aeronautics and aviation.
 Its main campus is in Pasay, Metro Manila, with other campuses located across the country: Floridablanca, Pampanga; Lipa, Batangas; and Lapu-Lapu City.
 It is the only institution in the Philippines that offers masters programs in aeronautical education and management.